horizontalsystems/Unstoppable-Wallet-Website/src/faq/en/privacy/are-users-anonymous-when-transacting-on-unstoppable.md

 For the most part the activity of someone using Unstoppable is anonymous but there are many other factors that may affect someone's privacy.

 These factors relate to internet privacy in general and not to Unstoppable directly.
-Below, we outline some of the important points to be aware of.
+Below, we outline some of the more important points to be aware of.

 1. When someone uses Unstoppable to send and receive transactions the identity and other data of the person remain private.
 Neither Unstoppable developers know anything about users nor any 3rd party entity, be it a government agency or some financial regulator.